 The attendees discussed the various elements of the morning's intervention.
 Special Agent Mason described the rare sniper rifle Vukovic had with him.
 He pointed out that Vukovic could have placed a bullet into Commander DiMarco's eyeball at that distance.

-Pietrina Cerrone, the FBI electronics specialist, went over Angel's ability to tamper with surveillance cameras.
+Pietrina Cerrone, the FBI electronics specialist, reviewed Angel's ability to tamper with surveillance cameras.
 Not just to look at their image but to set them in a loop mode to fool the viewer.

 Special Agent David Hanko discussed the two getaway drivers.
-They claimed that somebody hired them to pick up an individual at 7:30 a.m. in front of the Pincelli Construction building.
+They claimed somebody hired them to pick up an individual at 7:30 a.m. in front of the Pincelli Construction building.
 They had no idea that it was a murder attempt.
 Their problem is that they flew into Chicago two days ago and have warrants out on them from the Los Angeles police.

 Green asked State Prosecutor Mathilda Ling to comment on the matter.
-Ling is short in stature, wispy-thin, of third-generation French Chinese extractio shoulder-length black hair.
+Ling is short in stature, wispy-thin, of third-generation French Chinese extraction, and has shoulder-length black hair.
 Her beautiful face belied her pragmatic intellect.
-Mac had heard that the Illinois State Attorney General Della Baxter relied on her to evaluate if a prosecution would be successful before a jury.
+Mac had heard that the Illinois State Attorney General Della Baxter relied on her to evaluate whether a prosecution would succeed before a jury.

-"I share everyone's satisfaction," Ling said, "at taking down one of Interpol's most wanted killers.
+"I share everyone's satisfaction at taking down one of Interpol's most wanted killers.
 However, today's action does nothing to advance our effort to identify and remove this resurrected Albanian crime family beleaguering Chicago.
 Your Angel obtained the information about who sponsored this morning's assassination attempt illegally, making it useless in a court of law.

-Everyone in this room worships this Angel lady as a friend and savior of the police.
-In my view, she is guilty of many counts of violating state and federal law.
+Everyone in this room worships this Angel lady as a friend and savior of the police, but I believe she is guilty of violating numerous state and federal laws.
 I'm referring specifically to breaking into the Pincelli Construction building, tampering with the city and FBI surveillance cameras, and cyber intrusions of Chicago police and FBI computer systems.
 Whatever grievance she has against the Albanian mob doesn't give her a free pass to break the law now, does it, Officer Merrick?"

 Ling looked straight at Mac as she said this, her icy stare an intellectual challenge.
 All eyes locked on Mac and Mathilda Ling.
-The tension level in the room escalated as Mac rose to his feet.
+The tension level in the room intensified as Mac rose to his feet.

 "Respectfully, Ms. Ling, we use informants with questionable backgrounds all the time.
 It's part and parcel of our everyday work.
 Without the information of some decidedly shady individuals, we would be hamstrung finding and rooting out crime in Chicago."

-"You don't fight crime by encouraging it, Officer Merrick," Ling replied.
+"You don't fight crime by encouraging it, Officer Merrick."

 "And how exactly am I encouraging crime, Counselor?"

 "You met her face-to-face in Grant Park.
-You knew that she tampered with city surveillance systems, yet you chose not to detain her.
+You knew she tampered with city surveillance systems, yet you chose not to detain her.
 If I were her, I would assume that you are personally condoning her activities."

-Mac felt his anger rising but knowing that the elite of Chicago's FBI and Police Force is watching, he had to remain calm and dispassionate.
+Mac felt his anger rising but knowing that the elite of Chicago's FBI and Police Force was watching, he had to remain calm and dispassionate.

 "Ms. Ling, when I met her in Grant Park, I was dressed in a T-shirt, gym shorts, and running shoes.
-All I had on me were my iPhone, badge, and condo key card.
+My iPhone, badge, and condo key card were all I had on me.
 What are you suggesting that I do?
 Punch her in the face?
 I had just completed a two-mile run.
-If she decided to take off running, I doubt that I could have caught up with her."
+I doubt I could have caught up with her if she decided to take off running."

 "Did you tell her she was under arrest and then call for backup, Officer Merrick?"